ringcentral/ringcentral-js-widgets/packages/core/README.md

 }
 ```

+> Note: All module options based on RcModuleV2 have `{ spread: true }` disabled on the DI settings.

 ### Storage and GlobalStorage APIs

-`Storage` or `GlobalStorage` should injection in module with `ringcentral-integration/lib/di` if you need.
+`Storage` or `GlobalStorage` should be injected in module with `ringcentral-integration/lib/di`.

 And You should pass parameters `enableCache`, `enableGlobalCache` and `storageKey` in `constructor` for `super` args.